-While 52 percent want a more conservative state government, 70 percent favor public policymakers who are proactive, strong and focused on many issues.
+While 52 percent want a more conservative state government, 70 percent favor public policymakers who are active, strong and focused on many issues.

-Other apparent contradictory positions in the survey, he said, probably reflect the fact that there simply has not been a good public discussion of values in the state.
+Other apparently contradictory positions in the survey, he said, probably reflect the fact that there simply has not been a good public discussion of values in the state.

 One of the most surprising findings of the poll, Lyman said, was that a third of the respondents said there was no need to improve social equity and racial tolerance in a state where an earlier study for the Human Rights Commission found a significant level of covert as well as overt racial and religious intolerance.

-Fortunately, Lyman said, the vast majority wanting a society exhibiting greater tolerance was much more intense in its desire for improvement than those feeling no need to change the status quo.
+Fortunately, Lyman said, the vast majority wants a society exhibiting greater tolerance.
+They were much more intense in their desire for improvement than those who felt no need to change the status quo.

 In a similar vein, 65 percent of those surveyed believed individual spirituality and religion should remain a private matter, and their feelings were much more intense then those of the 31 percent preferring a society that openly promotes and encourages spirituality and religion.